 Reactor Vessel Material Surveillance Program

 The Charpy V-notch (CVN) technique is most commonly used.
-The Charpy V-notch test uses a notched sample of defined cross-section.
-For these dynamic loading conditions and when a notch is present, we are using notch toughness.
+The Charpy V-notch test uses a notched sample of a defined cross-section.
+We use notch toughness for these dynamic loading conditions and when a notch is present.
 Charpy and Izod impact tests are used to measure this parameter, which is important in assessing the ductile-to-brittle transition behavior of a material.
-Similarly as for tensile toughness, notch toughness is measured in units of joule per cubic metre (J·m−3) in the SI system, but in this case we are measuring the area at the notch position.
+Similarly, as for tensile toughness, notch toughness is measured in units of joule per cubic meter (J·m−3) in the SI system, but in this case, we are measuring the area at the notch position.